 Addressing the profile

-The company’s new global headquarters are in The Bank, a beautifully-restored former bank located on the ever-bustling Rembrandtplein in the city centre.
-Booking.com seized the opportunity to make it utterly clear just how important Amsterdam – and all that the Amsterdam Metropolitan Area stands for – is to the company and the employees who are based at the new headquarters: some 1,200 people comprising more than 70 different nationalities.
+The company’s global headquarters are in The Bank, a beautifully-restored former bank located on the ever-bustling Rembrandtplein in the city centre.
+Booking.com seized the opportunity to make it utterly clear just how important Amsterdam – and all that the Amsterdam Metropolitan Area stands for – is to the company and the employees who are based in Amsterdam: some 6,000 people comprising more than 70 different nationalities.
 “In theory, as an online hotel reservation company, we are not bound to one location,” continues Huston.
 “But the reality of the situation is very different.
 It’s crucial for the further development of this e-commerce business and for the efficient running of the operation that talented people from all over the world want to work for the company and can gather in one location.
 As such, establishing a headquarters in Amsterdam is a great asset for us.
 Especially for young people, Amsterdam is the place to be.
 They want to live and work here because the work-life balance of this city is such a unique experience.”

 “This is also why we have chosen this central location as opposed to somewhere in the business district on the outskirts of the city.
 Here you can really feel the pulse of the city.
 Our gateway to the rest of the world, Amsterdam Airport Schiphol, is only 15 minutes away by taxi.
 And everyone lives just a short bike ride away.
 Actually, in the garage under the building, you’ll only find bicycles.
 That alone makes our new headquarters very special.”